BennyTheDev/pipe-specs/README.md

 Deploy, Mint and Transfer can happen in the same block but any Transfer will be ignored if its transaction index is < the deploy transaction index or < the Mint transaction that _would_ credit for the amount to transfer.

-[TRANSFER AMOUNT] value must be a string, representing a human readable number.
+[TRANSFER AMOUNT] value must be a hex encoded string, representing a human readable number.
 Leading zeros are not allowed.
 Trailing zeros in decimals are not allowed.
 One decimal point can be used or omitted.
 No other characters are allowed.

 Transactions with decimal points beyond [DECIMALS] (see Deploy Rules) are rejected.
 Max. number is '18446744073709551615'.